Interactive Task Planning with Language Models: EXPERIMENTS

 \subsection{Comparison on Task Planning}

 We consider Code as Policies as a baseline.
 Code as Policies provides a formulation for language model-generated programs executed on real systems by prompting a text completion model with code examples.
 For a fair comparison, not only do we provide Code as Policies with the same information as given in ITP in the form of comments, but we also provide an additional 40 lines of code prompts providing example usage, as is done in Code as Policies.
 For both ITP and Code as Policies, we provide user requests and task guidelines as inputs.
-The task guidelines include 3 instances, along with their associated high-level planning steps, current available material and other task-specific conditions.
-We show the detailed task guidelines below:
+The task guidelines include 3 instances, along with their associated high-level planning steps, current available material, and other task-specific conditions.
+Our task guidelines are shown in \autoref{lst:guidelines}.